 The exhibition seeks to raise the public’s awareness on the huge amount of waste that we overlook and to encourage people to accept bones as a fully-fledged art medium.

 “I get a very mixed bag of reactions when people see that I am working with bone, some is quite animated horror!
 Haha…” Witter recalls.
 “The floral shapes that I’m obsessing with are a result of me insisting on the harmless beauty of them.
 I want them to feel absolutely natural, weightless, elegant.”

 Bloom is an artistic contribution to the wider conversation of the “nose-to-tail” dining movement in London, which proposes possible solutions to the wastage problem in the food industry.

-With Bloom, Hix and Witter found the recipe to creatively raise consciousness about waste excess: by transforming materials destined to become garbage into long-lasting objects of beauty.
+With Bloom, Hix and Witter found a creative recipe to raise awareness about waste excess: by transforming materials destined to become garbage into long-lasting objects of beauty.

 Bloom opening night: March 27th 2018 at Hix Art Gallery/Tramshed Restaurant.

 Sing up to my contact list and you’ll be automatically added to the artist guest list for the event.